 Sam decided to stay in Nottingham during the coronavirus lockdown, but would he have needed special student insurance to cover his possessions if he’d been living at his family home while studying?

 This is an easy one.
-There are no special restrictions if you are living at your main family address while you’re studying.
-However, it’s worth remembering that you are only covered up to a certain limit on your family’s home contents policy if you’re living away from home.
+There are no special restrictions if you're living at your main family address while you’re studying.
+However, it’s worth remembering that you're only covered up to a certain limit on your family’s home contents policy if you’re living away from home.

 This will depend on your cover and the policy limit.
 For items temporarily removed from the home, under Aviva Classic home insurance, the limit is £5,000 in total.
 For personal belongings, this will depend on the policy limit chosen when the insurance was taken out.

 Cover starts from £2,000 and any individual item over a certain limit - typically £2,000 - needs to be specified on the policy.

 Finally, although it’s rare, thefts do happen.
 With Aviva contents insurance you would still be insured for perils such as flood and fire if you happen to leave your door unlocked.

 However, theft is far a bigger risk and you would not be covered for theft if there is no forced entry – if someone walked into your unlocked room and took your laptop, for example.
 And where insurance is concerned, it’s always better to be safe than sorry.